-Three Mont ths Ended March 31, March 31, 2013 2012 · · • % of % of Amount (\$) Total Revenue Amount (\$) Total Revenue Change % Change (\$ amounts in 000's) Operating expenses: Research and development 23,334 17 19,667 17 3,667 19 Sales and marketing 49,976 37 42,036 36 7,940 19 General and administrative 7,991 6 5,786 5 2,205 38 Total operating expenses 81,301 60 67,489 58 13,812 20
+Three Months Ended March 31, 2014 March 31, 2013 % of % of Amount Revenue Amount Revenue Change % Change (in thousands except percentage) Operating expenses: Research and development \$ 29,055 17% \$ 23,334 17% \$ 5,721 25% Sales and marketing 67,326 40 49,976 37 17,350 35 General and administrative 9,010 5 7,991 6 1,019 13 Total operating expenses \$ 105,391 62% \$ 81,301 60% \$ 24,090 30%

-Research and development expense
+Research and development

-Research and development expense increased by \$3.7 million, or 19%, in the three months ended March 31, 2013 compared to the same period last year, primarily due to an increase of \$2.9 million in cash-based personnel costs and \$0.8 million in stock-based compensation expense as a result of increased headcount to support the development of new products and continued enhancements of our existing products.
-We intend to continue to invest in our research and development organization, but we currently expect research and development expense as a percentage of total revenue to remain at approximately comparable levels during the remainder of fiscal 2013.
+Research and development expense increased by \$5.7 million, or 25%, in the three months ended March 31, 2014 compared to the same period last year primarily due to an increase of \$3.1 million in cash-based personnel costs as a result of increased headcount to support the development of new products and continued enhancements of our existing products.
+In addition, we incurred higher stock-based compensation expense of \$1.1 million, higher product development expenses, such as third-party testing and prototypes, of \$1.9 million and higher occupancy-related costs of \$0.5 million.
+This increase in expense was partially offset by a \$1.1 million reduction in estimated earn-out liabilities.
+We intend to continue to invest in our research and development organization but expect research and development expense as a percentage of total revenue to remain at comparable levels during the remainder of fiscal 2014.

-Sales and marketing expense
+Sales and marketing

-Sales and marketing expense increased by \$7.9 million, or 19%, in the three months ended March 31, 2013 compared to the same period last year, primarily due to an increase of \$4.9 million in cash-based personnel costs as we continued to increase our sales headcount in order to expand our global footprint.
-In addition, we incurred increases in travel expenses of \$0.9 million, stock-based compensation expense of \$0.7 million and, depreciation expenses of \$0.6 million.
-As a percentage of total revenue, sales and marketing expenses increased as we accelerated the investment in our sales force to support future growth.
-We intend to continue to make investments in our sales resources and infrastructure which are critical to support sustainable growth, but we currently expect sales and marketing expense as a percentage of total revenue to remain at approximately comparable levels during the remainder of fiscal 2013.
+Sales and marketing expense increased by \$17.4 million, or 35%, in the three months ended March 31, 2014 compared to the same period last year, primarily due to an increase of \$11.8 million in cash-based personnel costs as we continued to increase our sales headcount in order to drive continued market share gains.
+In addition, we incurred increases in stock-based compensation expense of \$1.6 million, and increases in travel, tradeshows and other marketing-related expenses of \$2.7 million.
+As a percentage of revenue, sales and marketing expenses increased as we are accelerating the investment in our sales force and marketing campaigns to support future growth.
+We intend to continue to make investments in sales and marketing, which are critical to support sustainable growth and expect sales and marketing expense as a percentage of total revenue to remain at comparable levels or increase during the remainder of fiscal 2014.

-General and administrative expense
+General and administrative

-General and administrative expense increased by \$2.2 million, or 38%, in the three months ended March 31, 2013 compared to the same period last year.
-Cash-based personnel costs increased by \$0.7 million and stock-based compensation expense increased by \$0.3 million.
-In addition, we incurred \$1.0 million of higher legal and accounting fees.
-We currently expect general and administrative expense as a percentage of total revenue to remain at approximately comparable levels during the remainder of fiscal 2013.
+General and administrative expense increased by \$1.0 million, or 13%, in the three months ended March 31, 2014 compared to the same period last year.
+Cash-based personnel costs increased by \$1.1 million and stock-based compensation expense increased by \$0.6 million as we continued to increase our headcount in order to support our expanding business.
+The increase in expense was partially offset by decrease of \$0.4 million in facilities and other related costs.
+We expect general and administrative expense as a percentage of total revenue to remain at comparable levels during the remainder of fiscal 2014.

-Interest income and other income (expense), net
+Interest income and other (expense) income-net